Centre dilly-dallied over PM-KISAN amount transfer to Bengal farmers: Mamata | Headlines

 ''You all were supposed to get Rs 18,000, but have received a very small amount.
 Even this sum would not have been transferred had we not fought for it.
 We will continue this fight till you get the entire allocation,'' the CM asserted.

-Around 7.55 lakh farmers of the 41 lakh who had registered for the scheme till early May were found to be eligible to receive the funds, sources said.

-The state government had earlier raised objections over the mode of payment, among other issues, of the central scheme.
+The scheme was not implemented till now in West Bengal as the state government and the Centre were at loggerheads over various issues, including verified data of farmers.

-The Krishak Bandhu scheme provides farmers with one or more acres of landholding an annual amount of Rs 5,000 (minimum Rs 2,000 per annum assistance on a pro-rata basis).
+The state's Krishak Bandhu scheme provides farmers with one or more acres of landholding an annual amount of Rs 5,000 (minimum Rs 2,000 per annum assistance on pro-rata basis).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)